Ste-Tis/FileContentSearch/README.md

 ```

 ## Parameter
-Combine the following commandline are supported in the current version.
+The following commandline parameters are supported in the current version.

 **Search for multiple terms at once:**
 ```
-fcs.exe "Egon Olsen"
+fcs.exe "Egon Olsen" "Benny Frandsen" "Kjeld Jensen"
 ```
 Separate terms by space and use double quotes to include whitespaces in the term.